google/filament/README.md

 [Download Filament releases](https://github.com/google/filament/releases) to access stable builds.

+Make sure you always use tools from the same release as the runtime library.
+This is particularly important for `matc` (material compiler).

 If you prefer to live on the edge, you can download a continuous build by clicking one of the build badges above.